 While making this Simple Anti Aging Face Lotion Recipe, I’ve read about the benefits of horse chestnut extract to treat varicose veins.
 That’s how this recipe was born – it’s actually a lotion, not a cream, but these are just details.
-Learn how to make a natural varicose veins cream with this recipe.
+Learn more about this natural varicose veins cream recipe.

 Table of Contents